John Brauman receives Parsons Award

-John I. Brauman, J. G. Jackson-C. J. Wood Professor of Chemistry, Emeritus at Stanford University, has been awarded the 2017 Charles Lathrop Parsons Award by the ACS Board of Directors.
+John I. Brauman, the J. G. Jackson-C. J. Wood Professor of Chemistry Emeritus at Stanford University, has been awarded the 2017 Charles Lathrop Parsons Award by the ACS Board of Directors.
 The award recognizes outstanding public service by a member of the society and is named after the executive secretary who helped create today’s ACS.
-ACS publishes C&EN.

 Brauman was cited for his deep expertise, sustained leadership, and unselfish service to the profession through scientific journal editorships, university and national committee chairmanships, and learned society executive positions.